Curriculum Intent

 At Godinton Primary School, we teach reading in Key Stage Two using a whole class, Guided Reading approach.
 Year 3 is seen as a transitionary year between KS1 and 2 so initially the sessions are shorter but more frequent: reading is initially taught five times a week as short whole class Guided Reading to build fluency and introduce the children to the VIPERS comprehension themes used in Upper School.
 This is then reduced throughout the year, finishing with three, one hour long whole class guided reading sessions per week at the end of year 3.
 The aim of this is to transition the children, support continued learning through fluency and comprehension and prepare them for how reading is taught in year 4.

 In Years 4, 5 and 6 reading is taught as a dedicated subject for one hour twice a week.
-In Year 3 the sessions are shorter but more frequent: 5 times a week.
-Whereas Years 4, 5 and 6 teach reading as a dedicated subject for 1 hour twice a week.

-During reading sessions in KS2 teachers use careful selected texts to study.
+During reading sessions in KS2 teachers use carefully selected texts to study.
 Where possible, the texts will be in line with the writing genres that are being taught in learning adventure writing sessions so children gain additional exposure to the particular text type being studied.
 Teachers plan reading sessions based on their assessment of pupil ability and the key skills that they need to develop using our progressive key skills document.
 Through whole class reading sessions, our children are exposed to high –quality texts that provide challenge and promote discussion.
 Children then work independently or with support, as planned for by the class teacher to answer specific questions related to lesson objective.
 Opportunities for whole class work to model written comprehension answers are also planned for.
 We want our child to be able to talk confidently about a text; its structure and layout and the intent of the vocabulary used.
 Children need to be able to read for meaning to gain pleasure from a text and deduce and infer meaning too.

 It is our intention that as children move into KS2, they all have secure phonics skills and are able to read fluently.
 Where children are continuing to develop their phonics knowledge, regular phonics intervention groups are planned.
 Where individualised support or a different approach is required, we are also able to provide 1-1 sessions using a programme called ‘Soundwrite’.
 Some children start on this programme earlier.
 In KS2 we continue to provide children with a school reading book to take home which is matched to their reading ability.
 At the start of KS2, most children will have moved away from colour coded reading books and have a wider range of books to select from.
 For Years 3 and 4 these are our ‘silver books’ and in Years 5 and 6 our ‘gold’ books.
 We also have ‘bronze’ books which provide higher interest content for those children who need to maintain interest at a more accessible reading level.
 Teachers monitor the books that children are selecting and encourage them to read widely.
 Within the classrooms, we also have ‘recommended reads’ with star labels.
 These are the top recommended books that we want our children to have exposure to during their time in each year group.
 These include a wide range of fiction books, poetry and classical literature and are reflective of diverse cultures.
 These may be read to the children in class or children may borrow these to read in class during free reading periods.